Fetcher/empezar/README.md

 ...and then

-    ruby script.rb
+    ruby script.rb speak.only:truth

-You can find this sample in the `sample` folder in this repo.
+You will see some output in the terminal after that.

 This is really short, so here, [have a picture of a monkey](http://i.dailymail.co.uk/i/pix/2011/07/04/article-2011051-0CDC0F0900000578-739_634x894.jpg) .
 Enjoy